The United Kingdom (UK) has universal healthcare.

 Unlike the United Kingdom and Australia, the United States (US) does not provide a universal healthcare scheme.

-The United States (US) Government provides healthcare funding for some groups of people only.
+The United States (US) government provides healthcare funding for some groups of people only.
 Its national Medicare program covers adults over 65 and some people with disabilities.
 It also offers some programs for veterans and people on low incomes.

 Healthcare in the US is very expensive.